 - Currently be enrolled in 12 units in one of the graduate programs, GPA ≥ 3.0 and good academic standing.

 - The student is expected to conduct research under the guidance of the faculty mentor during both semesters leading to progressively more independent work.
 Considerable efforts are to be focused on degree work and progress.

 - Fellows are expected to participate in activities designed by faculty mentors to improve research skills and preparation for an academic career.

 - Faculty mentors are expected to participate in mentoring sessions and assist student participants with their scholarly research leading to the development of a doctoral dissertation.

 - It is expected that the student mentee will develop substantial research skills and experience, resulting in a significant achievement or outcome such as a published research paper worthy of a scholarly journal by the end of the year in which the fellowship was awarded.

-- Both students and faculty mentors will be required to submit an evaluation at the end of the academic year.
+- Both students and faculty mentors are expected to submit an evaluation at the end of the academic year.

 - Up to two awards will be made each academic year.

-- Recipients will receive a fellowship of $20,700, paid monthly over a 9-month academic year period plus payment of Graduate Fees (Resident Tuition, Non-Resident Supplemental Tuition (if applicable), Student Services Fee and Health Services Fee), excluding Campus Based Fees.
+- Recipients will receive a fellowship of $25,002 paid over a 9-month academic year period plus payment of Graduate Fees (Resident Tuition, Non-Resident Supplemental Tuition (if applicable), Student Services Fee and Health Services Fee, and Campus Based Fees).

 - Fellows may not be employed during the tenure of this fellowship.